 When considered together, we are presented with an interesting question: can pine plantations create negative pressures on trout that are far greater than any potential negative pressure on native species?
 In this study, I examined rainbow trout caught in 10 headwater basins (5 from pine-plantation-dominated basins, 5 from native-forest-dominated basins; see above) to see if there was any effect on populations’ physical condition (basically the ratio of a fish’s length to its weight).

-The manuscript detailing findings from this study are currently under review.
+The manuscript detailing findings from this study are have been published by Fishes.